Friday, December 2, 2022

 Sunset, Canoe Lake Fall 1916

-The ability of nature to inspire can be magical.
+The ability of nature to inspire and heal can be magical.
 The preceding articles were never intended to teach the incredible complexities of physics or meteorology.
-The goal was simply to inspire the reader to look at the natural world from a fresh perspective - to appreciate the magic of nature and perhaps become a "weather walker" and a protector of the environment.
+The goal was simply to encourage the reader to look at the natural world from a fresh perspective - to appreciate the magic of nature and perhaps become a "weather walker" and a protector of the environment.

 Tom was inspired by the super-natural that he witnessed through his brief forty years.
 That world is being threatened by unsustainable consumption which is the source of all environmental issues.
 The reader inspired by Tom's art and nature might be moved to take action for future generations as we careen through the Sixth Mass Extinction and Earth's Loss of Biodiversity.
 That was the other goal of this effort disguised as art history.
 Art and science can be compatible.